hermeticMind/hermeticMind.github.io/src/Markdown/constructionOfSigils.md

 #### Positives

 * Very explicitly defined construction with not much space for interpretation.
-* Can be used to encode Words or even Sentences.
+* Can be used to encode words or even sentences.
 (No size increase!)

 #### Negatives